rarible/protocol/meeting-doc-8th-of-october.md

 Quote: "The question for lazy mint.
 Can I mint nft myself from order?
 For example, I will hit any sales order with a lazy mint, and I just do mint nft.
 Will the excenge method be able to make a new duplicate nft since the order remains?"

 Answer: No, if it was minted, then no more NFT's will be minted.
 It's controlled by the smart contract.
+So if we're talking about ERC721 of course not because they're unique.
+If we're talking about ERC1155 no, the total supply of the token is controlled by the smart contract so if there's a message saying only 5 will be minted, no more will be minted.

 ```Rhabdodon#4653```